adarwoo/modbus_relay/README.md

 3. Configure the device as required
 4. Apply the new configuration and reset the device

+> [!NOTE]
-> [!NOTE]: When activating the recovery mode, all relay operations are maintained.
+> When activating the recovery mode, all relay operations are maintained.

 # Operation